Cairns: History

-From 1770 to the early 1870s the area was known to the British simply as Trinity Bay.
+From 1770 to the early 1870s, the area was known to the British simply as Trinity Bay.
 The arrival of beche de mer fishermen from the late 1860s saw the first European presence in the area.
 On the site of the modern-day Cairns foreshore, there was a large native well which was used by these fishermen.
 A violent confrontation occurred in 1872 between local Yidinji people and Phillip Garland, a beche de mer fisherman, over the use of this well.
 The area from this date was subsequently called Battle Camp.

 In 1876, hastened by the need to export gold mined from the Hodgkinson goldfields on the tablelands to the west, closer investigation by several official expeditions established its potential for development into a port.
 Brinsley G. Sheridan surveyed the area and selected a place further up Trinity Inlet known to the diggers as Smith's Landing for a settlement which he renamed Thornton.
 However, after Native Police officers Alexander Douglas-Douglas and Robert Arthur Johnstone opened a new track from the goldfields to Battle Camp, this more coastal site became preferable.
-Battle Camp was renamed Cairns in late 1876 in honour of the then Governor of Queensland, William Cairns.
+The area was named Cairns in late 1876 in honour of the then Governor of Queensland, William Cairns.
 The site was predominantly mangrove swamps and sand ridges.
 Labourers gradually cleared the swamps, and the sand ridges were filled with dried mud, sawdust from local sawmills, and ballast from a quarry at Edge Hill.